TROMP

 • Accompanying soundtracks, projected images, singing, or speaking may not be included, unless specified.

 • The registration fee is 25 euros, for each participant.
-Candidates who will be selected to present themselves in round 2 and possibly in round 3 are required to pay 80 euros participation fee.
+Candidates who will be selected to present themselves in Round 1 and possibly the Final Round are required to pay 80 euros participation fee.
 This fee includes entry to a selection of TROMP festival concerts.
-Fees are non-refundable
+Fees are non-refundable.

-• TROMP Competition Rules & Regulations 2026 apply to all participants.
+• TROMP Next Gen: Mallet Competition Rules & Regulations 2026 apply to all participants.

 REPERTOIRE